 Tullow Oil are headquartered in London, England and employ over 900 people worldwide.
 The company have interests in 90 licences in 22 countries, are a constituent of FTSE 100 index with shares quoted on the London and Irish Stock Exchanges.

 Tullow Oil's operations are global and span Africa, Europe, South Asia and South America.
 In recent years, in particular, activities and investment have been focused on major projects in Ghana and Uganda, which together with an exciting exploration portfolio across Africa, establishes Tullow as Africa's leading independent oil company.

 Latest Tullow Oil News

-Tullow Oil plc, the independent oil and gas exploration and production group, announces its half year results for the six months ended 30 June 2015.
-Commenting today, Aiden Heavey, Chief Executive, said: 'Our financial results for the first half of 2015 are in line with market expectations and ref...
-Wednesday, July 29, 2015
+Tullow Oil plc (Tullow), the independent oil and gas exploration and production group, announces its half year results for the six months ended 30 June 2016.
+COMMENTING TODAY, AIDAN HEAVEY, CHIEF EXECUTIVE, SAID: 'The start of production from the TEN field in early August will be transformational ...
+Wednesday, July 27, 2016

 All Tullow Oil News

 Oil price Even the inventory figures conspired to make this topsy turvy week more unbalanced as the API draw of 6.7m barrels didnt follow through into the EIA numbers which showed a draw of only 2.2m b's, ironically in line with the scribblers.
 As a result the oil price fell and although it has ral...
 Friday, July 8, 2016